Why are GP practices working differently?

 A mix of healthcare professionals all working together under one roof means that there is more availability for patients to be seen.
 Patients will receive targeted and specific care from these health care professionals.

 When contacting the surgery to book an appointment, a member of the Reception team will ask you for the reason for the appointment.
 Once they are aware of the reason, they will signpost your query to the most appropriate and relevant healthcare professional.
-The reception team have also been asked by senior doctors to book appointments as telephone consultations by default, unless a face-to-face consultation is obviously needed.
+The Reception team have also been asked by senior doctors to book appointments as telephone consultations by default, unless a face-to-face consultation is wanted.

 How are practices working now?

 When people need seeing face to face this should happen as quickly and safely as possible and it is important that people are assessed first to decide who needs:

 • to be seen in person by one of the team

 • help from a community pharmacy or another health service

 We also want to avoid asking people to travel to practices, where they may come into contact with unwell or infectious people, when this is not essential.

 How can I contact my GP?